 - Differences: An STO simply issues tokens onto Ethereum, just like an ICO.
 That Token may then get listed on an Exchange in order to get liquidity.
 An IEO lists on an Exchange from the start.
 Ilias Louis Hatzis describes the difference well in his Monday post on Daily Fintech when he writes “IEOs are like ICOs, except that the fund raising takes place on a specific exchange.
 From exchange to exchange, IEOs may slightly differ, but the basic idea is the same.
 The exchange performs, marketing, fundraising, and distribution and is paid a fee in the given token.
 When the IEO completes, the token is listed on the exchange for trading.”

-How is an Equity Token different from a Utility Token?
+How is a Security Token different from a Utility Token?

 This is the 101 part of this chapter.

-Equity and Utility Tokens have one thing in common (apart from the obvious which is the common use of the word Token).
-Both types of Tokens can be traded on Cryptocurrency exchanges as soon as they are issued and listed.
+Security and Utility Tokens have one thing in common (apart from the obvious which is the common use of the word Token).
+Both types of Tokens can be traded on Cryptocurrency exchanges (whether decentralized or centralized) as soon as they are issued and listed.